chauff/cse1500-web-transcripts/_lectures/css.md

 ## Element positioning

-One of the more complex aspects of CSS are the myriad of ways to achieve element positioning (MDN's [CSS layout guide](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) provides you with a good idea of what options exists).
-We here consider three CSS properties used for element positioning:
+One of the most complex aspects of CSS are the myriad of ways to achieve element positioning.
+MDN's [CSS layout guide](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout) provides you with a good idea of what options exists.
+We here cover three types of positioning:

-- [`float`](https://developer.mozilla.org/en-US/docs/Web/CSS/float) defines how an element floats in the containing element (which in turn determines how other elements flow around it);
+- The property [`display`](https://developer.mozilla.org/en-US/docs/Web/CSS/display) defines the display type of an element.
+- [Grids](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids) consist of rows and columns and elements can be placed onto them.
-- [`position`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) defines how an element is positioned in a document;
+- The property [`position`](https://developer.mozilla.org/en-US/docs/Web/CSS/position) defines how an element is positioned in a document;
-- [`display`](https://developer.mozilla.org/en-US/docs/Web/CSS/display) defines the display type of an element.

 Let's also define two additional concepts, that stem from HTML4:

 - **Block-level elements** are surrounded by line-breaks.
 They can contain block-level and inline elements. **The width is determined by their containing element.** Examples of block-level elements are `<main>` or `<p>`.
 - **Inline elements** can be placed within block-level or inline elements.
 They can contain other inline elements. **The width is determined by their content.** Examples are `<span>` or `<a>`.

-Note: While HTML5 has categories with more complex interactions (such as `inline-block`), for the three properties listed above, the block-level and inline notions are sufficient.
-In the one case where we go beyond those notations we will point it out explicitly.
+Note: While HTML5 has categories with more complex interactions (such as `inline-block`), for our purposes, the block-level and inline notions are sufficient.

+*Note: in past editions of this course, we discussed the [float](https://developer.mozilla.org/en-US/docs/Web/CSS/float) property instead of the newer CSS grid layout.
+CSS grids provide a more nuanced way to place elements with respect to each other.*

-### :bangbang: Float
+### Display types

+//TODO

 By default, elements *flow*.
 Their order is determined by the order of their appearance in the HTML document.